News

 - Parse the expression.

 Parsing results in producing an expression tree.
-Once the tree is built, the expression can be evaluated many times against various variable values. - Evaluate the expression.
+Once the tree is built, the expression can be evaluated many times against various variable values.

 Since the expression tree is already built, evaluation of the expression is performed with maximum possible speed - no additional overhead is involved.